sa2blv/Reflector-/README.md

-# Reflector+ Is a trunking reflector with supprt.
+# Reflector+ Is a trunking reflector with support for multiple trunk types.

 GeuReflector is a fork of [SvxReflector](https://github.com/sm0svx/svxlink) extended with a **server-to-server trunkoing protocols** that lets multiple reflector